The maximum academic load for any student, without specific approval from the appropriate Dean or Dean of Health Professions, shall be:

 Any courses added that are requested by a student after the official census date are subject to an additional late fee in addition to all normal course tuition and fees.
 This fee imposed includes those courses dropped as a result of failure to pay the student registration bill by the required deadlines.

 Courses at Navarro College may be dropped and a student entitled to a refund of tuition and fees as outlined under 19 Administrative Code 21.5.
-No drops will be permitted after the last date to drop as published in the Navarro College Calendar has passed.
+Drops permitted after the last date to drop as published in the Navarro College Calendar, require approval from the Vice President of Academic Affairs and the Registrar.
 The drop date for each semester is posted in the official College Calendar, as well as the refund dates and percentages available.

-Courses may be dropped by a student or a faculty member by completing a Request for Dropping a Course form and submitting to the Registrar’s Office prior to the last day to drop.
+Courses may be dropped by a student or a faculty member by completing a Request for Dropping a Course form from MyNC or Self Service and submitting to the Registrar’s Office prior to the last day to drop.

 SIX-COURSE DROP RULE